Aston Martin DB11: DB11 V12

 The AE31 twin-turbocharged V12 engine, with a 5204 cc displacement, was featured in the initial version of the DB11.
 It produces a power output of 608 PS at 6,500 revolutions per minute (rpm) and a torque output of 516 lbft between 1,500–5,000 rpm, sufficient to give the car a zero to 60 mph acceleration of 3.6 seconds and a maximum speed of 200 mph.
 Aston Martin began the development of the V12 engine in the summer of 2012 under the leadership of Brian Fitzsimons.
 The project progressed quickly; initial test firing began in October 2012, and it received approval for production in January 2013.
-The new V12 engine continues to use conventional fuel injection rather than direct injection due to concerns about the potential increase in particulate emissions associated with direct injection petrol engines.
-The DB11 V12 can run the quarter-mile (400 m) in 11.7 seconds.
+The new V12 engine continues to use conventional manifold fuel injection rather than direct injection due to concerns about the potential increase in particulate emissions associated with direct injection petrol engines.
+The DB11 V12 can run the quarter-mile in 11.7 seconds.

 In May 2018, Aston Martin introduced the DB11 Aston Martin Racing (AMR) version, which succeeded the DB11 V12 and offered enhanced performance capabilities compared to its predecessor.
 The previous DB11 V12 had been in production for eighteen months.
 The updated DB11 AMR produces a power output of 639 PS at 6,500 rpm and a torque output of 516 lbft at 1,500 rpm, sufficient to give the car a zero to 60 mph acceleration of 3.7 seconds and a maximum speed of 208 mph.
 Its shift programming has been revised, its rear suspension is firmer and stiffer, and its twenty-inch forged wheels are 3.5 kg lighter.

 Aston Martin introduced a limited edition of 100 DB11 AMR Signature Edition cars at the beginning of production, featuring a Stirling Green paint scheme with lime green accents.
 It has a zero to 60 mph acceleration of 3.5 seconds—0.2 seconds faster than the base AMR.
 Deliveries started in the second quarter of 2018.
 In July 2021, Aston Martin announced that the AMR name would no longer be used for the V12-powered DB11 as part of their updated model lineup.